Celebrating National Careers Week: career practitioners share top career tips!

 Latest Small Area Labour Markets (SALM) data reveal that the percentage of Statistical Area Level 2s (SA2s) recording a fall in their unemployment rate has increased over the past 12 months.

-The Australian Government recognises many parents of young children need help to plan and prepare for employment by the time their children start school.
+The Australian Government recognises many parents and carers of young children need help to plan and prepare for employment by the time their children start school.
 ParentsNext aims to improve their work readiness and future employment prospects.

 Seven new short videos have been added to the Job Jumpstart website to help young people prepare for employment and land a great job.